ABAtanasov/Representations/README.md

 First draft completed, need to draw up figures.

-OK there's a problem with a^i vs v^i vs \mathbf v_i_ (vs possible e_i or b_i) usage in this chapter.
-I SHOULD BE USING X^i instead of v^i for vector fields.
-Fix this.

 #### The Cartesian Coordinate System
-Begin with an example of a falling ball in 3D, the vector for velocity

 #### Linear Algebra and Coordinates
-Critical to highlight difference between geometric and algebraic vectors

 #### Euclidean vs. Affine Space
-The inner product is not an invariant
+The naive inner product is not an invariant

 #### Nonlinear Coordinates

 #### Einstein's Summation Convention
 Make clean and short

-#### Multilinear Algebra: Views
 #### Exercises

 ### 2) New Horizons